daau/nestjs-reactjs-boilerplate/README.md

 - Docker and Docker Compose
 - npm

+### Setup the environment variables

+- `.env.postgres.development`: PostgreSQL database connection settings
+- `.env.pgadmin.development`: pgAdmin web interface credentials
+- `backend/.env.development`: Backend API configuration and database connection
+- `client/.env.development`: Frontend API endpoint configuration

+No additional configuration is needed as the example files are pre-configured with development defaults.
+Remove the `.example` suffix from the files and you're ready to go

 ### Running with Docker (Recommended)

 1. Clone the repository
-2. Start the application using Docker Compose:
+2. Start the application using Docker Compose.
+This will setup your frontend, backend, database, and pgAdmin containers:
    ```bash
    docker compose build
    docker compose up
    ```
-3. Create and run migrations (assuming you have a PostgreSQL database running):
+3. Create and run migrations via the docker container
    ```bash
    docker compose run backend npm run migration:create
    docker compose run backend npm run migration:up